bala-nair/Udacity-Cloud-DevOps-Nanodegree-Project/README.md

 #kubectl apply -f ./blue-green-service.json (create the service)

-#minikube service bluegreenlb --url (get the url)
+#kubectl get svc

 Update the service to redirect to green by changing the selector to app=green

 #kubectl apply -f ./blue-green-service.json (after making the above changes)

-#minikube service bluegreenlb --url (now the color of index page should have changed)
+#kubectl get svc (now the color of page should have changed)